 How time slots are selected

-After it books a block on one day, it then moves on to the next day to find the next suitable block.
+After it books a block on one day, it then moves on to the next day to find the next suitable block, based on your preferences.
 (In most cases, it creates only one block of focus time per day.)

 MyAnalytics considers the time from 12:00 PM (noon) to 1:00 PM as time for the midday meal.
 If you have automatic booking turned on, MyAnalytics tries to book any other time of day first.
 If it finds no other blocks of time available, it will then book focus time during the lunchtime period.